Earn Your ABSN in 16 Months¹

 - Pass a Grand Canyon University background check.
 The background check expires after six months from date ordered.
 Your admissions counselor can advise you when to complete this step.

-- Obtain a Fingerprint Clearance Card, if required, for the state in which your intended ABSN location resides.
+- Obtain a Fingerprint Clearance Card, (only applicable for Arizona students).
 Contact your admissions counselor for more information on this requirement.

 Our specialized ABSN enrollment counselors help make the admissions process as seamless as possible.
 Working exclusively with ABSN students, these counselors know the ins and outs of the program and are here to provide personalized support.